ssoor/implgen/README.md

     don't set this, the code is printed to standard output.

 * `-package`: The package to use for the resulting implement class source code.
-If you don't set this, the package name is `mock_` concatenated with the package of the input file.
+If you don't set this, the package name is `impl_` concatenated with the package of the input file.

-* `-imports`: A list of explicit imports that should be used in the resulting source code, specified as a comma-separated list of elements of the form `foo=bar/baz`, where `bar/baz` is the package being imported and `foo` is the identifier to use for the package in the generated source code.

-* `-aux_files`: A list of additional files that should be consulted to resolve e.g. embedded interfaces defined in a different file.
-This is specified as a comma-separated list of elements of the form `foo=bar/baz.go`, where `bar/baz.go` is the source file and `foo` is the package name of that file used by the -source file.

-* `-build_flags`: (reflect mode only) Flags passed verbatim to `go build`.

-* `-mock_names`: A list of custom names for generated implements.
+* `-impl_names`: A list of custom names for generated implements.
 This is specified as a comma-separated list of elements of the form `Repository=MockSensorRepository,Endpoint=MockSensorEndpoint`, where `Repository` is the interface name and `MockSensorRepository` is the desired